-Educational Services is the fifth largest sector in Nanaimo with 3,355 employees.
+Educational Services is the fifth largest sector in Nanaimo CA with 3,355 employees.
 Nanaimo is home to Vancouver Island University which draws students from all parts of the world and adds diversity.
 In 2011 educational services accounted for 7.2% of the total employment in Nanaimo, but declined to 7.0% in 2016.
+In the City of Nanaimo 2,995 people were employed in educational services, representing 6.7% of employment.